 We currently offer two 24-month internships with one grant cycle opening per year.
-While the host organization need not be in the United States, the intern must be a United States citizen.
 For this cycle, the Trust is offering a two-year grant with $40,000 available per year for the intern’s salary.
-The Trust requires the host organization to allocate additional funds for the intern’s health insurance and other available benefits.
+The Trust requires the host organization to allocate funds for the intern’s health insurance and other available benefits.
+The host organization need not be in the United States, nor does the intern need to be a United States citizen.

 - 2020-22: Concord Museum, Concord, MA, Erica Lome, Curatorial Associate

 - 2019-21: Fort Ticonderoga, Fort Ticonderoga, NY, Meredith Moore, Curatorial Assistant and The William King Museum of Art, Abingdon, VA, J. Andrew Walton, Decorative Arts Trust Digital Humanities Fellow

 - 2018-20: The Metropolitan Museum of Art, New York, NY, Katherine C. Hughes, The Peggy N. Gerry Research Scholar

 - 2017-19: Maryland Historical Society, Baltimore, MD, Elisabeth Mallin, The Decorative Arts Trust Associate Curator

 - 2016-18: Historic Deerfield, Deerfield, MA, Daniel Sousa, Anne K. Groves-Peggy N. Gerry Curatorial Intern